herberthenrique/herberthenrique.github.io/_data/blog/postmortem.md

 Avoid blame and don't try to find who's guilty when something bad happens.
 We're humans and make mistakes, but more important is that we should learn from our mistakes to avoid them in the future.
 If we're afraid, to be honest, and people point fingers saying things like: "wow, so the downtime was your fault".
 How can we learn?
 How can we find the root cause?

+Not blaming humans should be a mantra within an organization, [Dave Zwieback](https://twitter.com/mindweather) in “The human side of Postmortems” points out: “Your organization must continually claim that individuals will never be the 'root cause' of disruptions”, this should be reinforced by team and organization leaders, otherwise Postmortem will tend to blame human error.

 **Don't blame people, they make mistakes.
-We must learn with mistakes to make adjustments.**
+We must learn with mistakes to make improvements.**

 I like to remember the prime directive of retrospectives at the beginning of every postmortem meeting.